karma-runner/karma/docs/config/01-configuration-file.md

 ## Overview
-In order to serve you well, Karma needs to know about your project in order to test it and this is done via a configuration file.
+In order to serve you well, Karma needs to know about your project in order to test it and this is normally done via a configuration file.
 The easiest way to generate an initial configuration file is by using the `karma init` command.
 This page lists all of the available configuration options.

 Note: Most of the framework adapters, reporters, preprocessors and launchers need to be loaded as [plugins].